nirajx1d/IEEE-BIT-Mesra-Website/README.md

 # IEEE-BIT-Mesra-Website
-Website for our technical club IEEE Student Chapter BIT Mesra.
+A website for our technical club IEEE Student Chapter BIT Mesra.